4W4I5/Semester-4-Notes/CNET/CNET 15 Mar, 2023.md

 - Two protocols besides stop n wait
 	- Go-Back-N
 		- Send a batch of packets
-		- If any is corrupted or missed, resend all
+		- If any is corrupted or missed, resend all from missed packet
+			- Reciever will keep responding with SegNum(PcktNum n-1)
 		- Sender
 			- Maintains two pointers, sendbase and nextseqnum
 	- Selective Repeat